One Swallow Doesn’t Make a Summer

 in my lightning mouth.
 I burn you

+to strawberry.
 Leaf-lake.
 Glass bird